 Orrie has volunteered at the 2010 Olympic and Paralympic Games, the Terry Fox Run in New Westminster, and has been a dispatcher/driver for the Canadian Cancer Driver Program and Area Coordinator for the April Canadian Cancer Daffodil Campaigns and the March Kidney Campaigns.
 Orrie is currently the treasurer for the New Westminster Retired Teachers, treasurer for the BC Delta Kappa Gamma Women Educators’ Society, and is a board member of the Canadian Harambee Education Society.
 She enjoys playing the flute, dragon boating and resides in New Westminster.

 Tina was born missing her right arm as well as part of her left hand, including three fingers on that hand.
 She has been dedicated to helping people who have cancer since 2002.
 Her volunteer work with cancer patients includes canvassing for the door to door campaign for the Canadian Cancer Society, volunteering with the volunteer driver program with the Canadian Cancer Society from June 2012 until it was discontinued October 2015.
 Currently, she is the dispatcher for North Vancouver and West Vancouver.
-I look forward to hearing from you when you need a ride to your cancer appointments.

 After graduating from UBC, Wendy taught in an inner city Vancouver school until she left to have her family.
 She established two successful businesses and is now enjoying retirement in White Rock, spending as much time as possible with her seven young grandchildren.
 She has volunteered at Canuck Place, Whistler Health Centre, The Provincial Task Force on Childcare and presently volunteers as a dispatcher and driver for VCDS